-- 4.3 Million Tonnes of carbon dioxide (MtCO2) saving due to carbon pricing impact on demand - 3.1 MtCO2 saving from better air traffic management and operating procedures - 23.5MtCO2 saving from introduction of known and new, more efficient aircraft - 14.4MtCO2 saving from sustainable aviation fuels - 25.8 MtCO2 saving from Effective carbon Market Based Measures
+- 4.3 Million tonnes of carbon dioxide (MtCO2) saving due to carbon pricing impact on demand - 3.1 MtCO2 saving from better air traffic management and operating procedures - 23.5MtCO2 saving from introduction of known and new, more efficient aircraft - 14.4MtCO2 saving from sustainable aviation fuels - 25.8 MtCO2 saving from effective market-based measures

 Our Road-Map draws on expertise from all corners of the UK aviation industry, including airlines, airports, aerospace manufacturers and air navigation service providers.
-It is based on a thorough review of the opportunities to cut aviation carbon emissions through smarter flight operations, new aircraft and engine technology, modernising our airspace, the use of sustainable aviation fuels and significant investment in carbon reductions through effective carbon market-based policy measures.
+It is based on a thorough review of the opportunities to cut aviation carbon emissions through smarter flight operations, new aircraft and engine technology, modernising our airspace, the use of sustainable aviation fuels and significant investment in carbon reductions through effective market-based policy measures.